MicrosoftDocs/azure-reference-other/studio-module-reference/clean-missing-data.md

 2. Add the dataset you want to clean, and connect the dataset to the right-hand input port.

-3. Expand the **Transforms** group in the left-hand pane of Studio.
+3. Expand the **Transforms** group in the left-hand pane of Studio (classic).
 Locate the saved transformation and drag it into the experiment.

 4. Connect the saved transformation to the left input port of [Apply Transformation](apply-transformation.md).